callumflack/callum-flack-design/content/posts/2018-07-02-the-brief-the-scope-and-the-dance.comp.md

 @[MarkdownImage](src="https://res.cloudinary.com/pw-img-cdn/image/upload/v1530498762/okok/post-process-russia.jpg")

-## To create market value, engage in the process together
+## To create value, collaborate in the process

 <!-- That person isn't a category, or a label, but a person.
 As Michael Wolff says on his [fantastic website](http://www.wolff.eu.com/): "we reach each of us before all of us".-->